When Positive Change is Slow in Coming

 For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.
 Jeremiah 29:11

 God will not fail you.
 This season of parental challenges is all part of the plan.
 You’ll want to pay attention to every moment your child responds with kindness, or repents after settling down, or does a kind deed, and whether you see it or not, your child is changing minute by minute.
+Look to keep discipline positive by affirming approximately right behavior.
 His or her heart is rocking with all kinds of emotions, temptations, and strongholds.
 God is pulling weeds and He is teaching you to care for your child’s heart, the garden.
 Keep planting, watering, pulling weeds, and showering your garden, your child and your home, with praise.

 Dear parent you will always feel the extra pain of your child’s growing up moments, but remember God has already suffered for us on the cross, and God didn’t intend for you to be your child’s savior.
 God’s son has come to save your child.
 Your job is to keep your eyes on the cross and your child will do the same when he or she sees you.
-You are your child’s inspiration, a role model, and you are the one who can show him or her the way to go.
+You are your child’s inspiration, a role model, and you are the one who can show him or her the way to go and be instrumental in connecting them to God’s spiritual strength.
 You don’t have time to be weary, instead rest and be renewed, for tomorrow is another day filled with learning opportunities.

 Lisa Brown is a parenting coach who specializes in working with parents of children ages 3 to 12 who are struggling with learning disabilities and emotional and behavior problems such as ADHD, ADD, Anxiety, and ODD.
 She works on the phone with people all over the US.
 Learn more here.